casangi/casadocs/docs/tasks/task_deconvolve.rst

    `iteration control documentation <../../notebooks/synthesis_imaging.html#Iteration-Control>`__ for more information on how niter and other iteration control parameters affect the minor cycle.

+   .. note:: Each execution of deconvolve starts with 0 iterations.
+This means that the niter parameter caps the number of
+             iterations per call.
+For example, two back-to-back calls "deconvolve(niter=50); deconvolve(niter=100)" could potentially evaluate a total of 50+100=150 iterations.

    More information on the per-call iteration control results can be found in the "retrec" Return Value.

    .. rubric:: Interactive Mask